mmbman/Katagiri/jewel-mirror-awareness.md

 Filling a silver bowl with snow, hiding a heron in moonlight.

 Put yourself in the silver bowl, put yourself in a certain pattern of the Buddha way of life.
 This does not mean that you should be hidden behind the Buddha’s way of life, or that you should imitate.
 It means that your practice should be like the snowy heron, that hides itself in its own figure.
 You are already white like the snow, which means that you are already buddha nature.
 When you put yourself in the silver bowl, then there is growth.
-But it doesn’t show conspicously; it is difficult to distinguish, like the difference between snow and silver.
+But it doesn’t show conspicuously; it is difficult to distinguish, like the difference between snow and silver.

 That is why Tozan goes on to say: When you array them, they’re not the same; when you mix them, you know where they are.